CP1401/Practicals/prac_10/README.md

 - Write a program that asks the user for a filename, opens that file and then simply prints how many lines are in the file.
 - Write a program that asks the user for a filename, opens that file and then simply prints the number of characters in the file.
 - Write a program that asks the user for a phrase and a filename, opens that file and then searches the file for the phrase, printing either "Found" or "Not found".
+- Write the programs from the "Do this now" in the lecture, including the one that prints only the lines of [letter.txt](./letter.txt) that start with a capital.

 # Extension